askvortsov1/hardcaml-mips/README.md

 # Hardcaml MIPS CPU

 Hi!
 We are Sasha Skvortsov and Mayur Deshpande.
-As a followup to a class project, we are trying to design a simple 5-stage MIPS CPU in OCaml via the [HardCaml](https://github.com/janestreet/hardcaml) library.
+As a followup to a class project, we are designing a simple 5-stage MIPS CPU in OCaml via the [HardCaml](https://github.com/janestreet/hardcaml) library.
 You can read more about this project at the [CeramicHacker](https://ceramichacker.com/t/hardcaml-mips) blog.

 ## Code Structure